 Non-Verbal Classroom Discipline Ideas

-This may seem pretty obvious, but direct eye contact is one of the easiest nonverbal cues we can give.
+This may seem pretty obvious, but eye contact is one of the best examples of nonverbal cues in the classroom.
 Think about it like this…when you were growing up in church, did you ever receive the “stink eye” from one of your parents because you were talking or giggling?
 As soon as your eyes met theirs, you knew you’d better shut up or you were getting your butt torn off.

 Welcome to the power of eye contact.